COSSAS/gauth/examples/m2m/readme.md

 The retrieved access token can then be used for authorized access to other resources.

-For more details, refer to the Authentik Documentation.
+For more details, refer to the [Authentik](https://goauthentik.io/) Documentation.

-This README ensures clarity and provides copyable Markdown for easy use in your repository.
-It explicitly mentions that the implementation is for M2M (Machine-to-Machine) applications.